quantmind/d3-view/docs/forms.md

 * **required**/**disabled**/**readonly** (optional) DOM attributes for the field.
 They can be either strings (in which case they are considered expressions for the ``d3-attr-*`` directive) or booleans.
 * **placeholder** (optional) a string for the placeholder
 * **attributes** (optional) an object with additional attributes to apply to the form field HTML element.
 These attributes can be directives too.

+### formFieldChange event

+Whenever the value of a form field changes, the model associated with the field component emits the ``formFieldChange`` event with data given by the field model itself.
+See the [$emit](./model#modelemit-eventname-data) documentation for more information on how to listen to custom events.

 ## Form API